rrusk/DancePracticeMusicPlayer/README.md

 all Waltz selections are in the `music_dir/Waltz` folder, etc.
 You can set your `music_dir` via the "Music Settings" button in the application.

+> The player searches each dance folder recursively.
+If subfolders are used, every music
+> file beneath them must belong to the enclosing dance type; a non-Waltz song anywhere
+> under `music_dir/Waltz`, for example, will still be treated as a Waltz.

+Dance folder names are matched without regard to case, so `QuickStep`, `Quickstep`, and `quickstep` behave the same on Linux, macOS, and Windows.
+Do not create two folders whose names differ only in case: on a case-sensitive filesystem the player can use only one.

 - Music File Requirements:
   - Musical selections are assumed to be at the correct tempo.
-  - Songs shorter than 90 seconds (`MIN_SONG_LENGTH_SECONDS` in `PlayerConstants`) are passed over by practice types that play a fixed number of selections per dance, since a very short track there just makes the practice end early.
-They are still used if a dance folder has too few longer songs, and the minimum does not apply to `play_all_songs` types or to [Timed Practice Blocks](#timed-practice-blocks), where a short song simply means one more song in the block.
+  - Songs shorter than 90 seconds are passed over by practice types that play a fixed number of selections per dance, since a very short track there just makes the practice end early.
+They are still used if a dance folder has too few longer songs, and the minimum does not apply to types that play all songs or to [Timed Practice Blocks](#timed-practice-blocks), where a short song simply means one more song in the block.
-  - Songs longer than 3 minutes 30 seconds (210 seconds) will fade out and end by 3 minutes 40 seconds (adjustable via "Max Playtime" in settings), except when play_single_song is true for the playlist.
+  - Songs longer than 3 minutes 30 seconds (210 seconds) will fade out and end by 3 minutes 40 seconds (adjustable via "Max Playtime" in settings), except when **Play Single Song** is enabled.
 This is useful for line dances, in particular, where one wants to play the entire song.
   - It is recommended that the volume of your musical selections be normalized for consistent playback.

 ### 4. Running the Application